MKA90/Capstone_Project_London_House_Price_Prediction/README.md

 - segmented market modelling,
 - and SHAP-based model interpretability.

-The project was designed to balance predictive accuracy, economic interpretability, and commercial relevance within one of the world’s most heterogeneous real-estate markets.
+The overall aim of the project was not simply to maximise predictive accuracy, but also to better understand the economic and geographic factors driving London property prices within one of the world’s most heterogeneous housing markets.

 ---

 ## Key Highlights

 - Built machine learning models using over 418,000 London property transactions
-- Developed segmented-market Random Forest frameworks for improved predictive accuracy
+- Developed segmented-market Random Forest models for improved predictive performance
 - Engineered structural, spatial, and temporal housing features
 - Investigated inflation-adjusted versus nominal-price modelling
-- Applied SHAP analysis for model interpretability
+- Applied SHAP analysis to improve model interpretability
 - Evaluated linear, nonlinear, and ensemble learning methods

 ---